A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Conclusion: A Reasonable Quarrel Postulate and Advantageous Quarrelling

-We have presented a general framework for twelve conceptions of quarrelling, where each conception is distinguished according to its symmetry, reciprocality, and strength in quarrelling.
-We have also argued that a structural quarrel postulate, to be reasonable and suitable for measures of a priori voting power in general, must be based on a conception of a quarrel that is not only itself reasonable, but also monotonic and symmetric.
-Our framework has enabled us to identify a conception that fulfils these criteria: a symmetric, weak quarrel, whether reciprocal or non-reciprocal.
-This is the only conception in our framework that satisfies monotonicity and concerns both {\sc yes}- and {\sc no}-voting power.
-It therefore furnishes the basis for a reasonable structural quarrel postulate -- indeed, it is the only conception in our framework to do so.
+We have argued that the standard (structural) quarrel postulate, to be reasonable and fitting for measures of a priori voting power in general, must be based on a conception of a quarrel that is not only itself reasonable, but also monotonic and symmetric -- unlike previous proposals.
+We have accordingly developed a general framework of twelve conceptions of quarrelling, where each conception is distinguished according to its symmetry, reciprocality, and strength in quarrelling (summarized in Table \ref{table:1}).
+This framework not only encompasses the previous proposals, it has also enabled us to identify a new conception of quarrelling (shaded in Table \ref{table:1}) that is both monotonic and symmetric, namely, a symmetric weak quarrel, whether reciprocal or non-reciprocal (which two conceptions are, as we have shown, formally identical).
+A symmetric weak quarrel is the only conception in our framework that satisfies monotonicity and concerns both {\sc yes}- and {\sc no}-voting power.
+It therefore furnishes the basis for a reasonable structural quarrel postulate in its standard form -- indeed, it is the only conception in our framework to do so.

+Although we have not treated hybrid quarrels here, the power of our framework is reflected in the fact that it permits us to classify, formally characterize, and investigate these as well.
+First, our framework would allow us to formalize and investigate a class of quasi-symmetric quarrels in which voters $i$ and $j$ quarrel with each other on both the {\sc yes} and {\sc no} sides, but in which their {\sc yes}-quarrel is different in degree from their {\sc no}-quarrel.
+Similarly, it would allow us to formalize and investigate a class of quasi-reciprocal quarrels in which both $i$ and $j$ quarrel with each other, but in which $i$'s quarrel against $j$ is different in degree from $j$'s quarrel against $i$.
+Finally, it would allow us to formalize and investigate a class of quasi-symmetric, quasi-reciprocal quarrels in which the degree of quarrel differs not only on the {\sc yes} and {\sc no} sides, but also between the two players.

-We conclude by noting how the classic measures of voting power fare against the standard quarrel postulate based on a symmetric, weak quarrel.
+We are now in a position to assess how the classic measures of voting power fare against the quarrel postulate based on a symmetric, weak quarrel.

 \begin{theorem} The Shapley-Shubik index satisfies the standard quarrel postulate based on a symmetric, weak quarrel. \end{theorem}